ljp-777/fullcalendar-docs/_docs-v6/intro/initialize-globals.md

 ---
+title: 使用Script标签初始化
+description: 使用预构建包和HTML的script😊
-title: Initialize with Script Tags
+# title: Initialize with Script Tags
-description: Use pre-built bundles and HTML script tags
+# description: Use pre-built bundles and HTML script tags
 ---

 It's possible to manually include the necessary `<script>` tags in the head of your HTML page and then initialize a calendar via browser globals.
 Leverage one of FullCalendar's prebuilt bundles or include individual plugins